Yahoo And AOL Move In Together Under 'Oath,' Verizon's New Digital Arm

 The combined subscriber bases could position Verizon well as the third-biggest player in targeted advertising, behind Facebook and Google, says Jimit Arora, who leads IT services research for Everest Group.
 He adds that the rebranding no different than when Google's parent company became Alphabet.

-"I think they're going to have a huge burden of proof that they can be trusted with the kind of data that they are going to be using" says Etlinger.
+"I think they're going to have a huge burden of proof that they can be trusted with the kind of data that they are going to be using" she says.

 Trust us, says AOL CEO Armstong — we've got your data and your back.